codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 Here we create a view that returns the homepage for the user.
 It also detects whether the user has submitted a request and if so it does a few things:

 - Retrieves the URL from the request.
-- Creates a unique id for the URL using the hashlib module.
+- Creates a unique ID for the URL using the hashlib module.
 - Adds a task to the queue with the URL for processing.
 - Redirects to a the final results webpage view.

 Next we need to create the task that will scrape the user's URL, and the final results page to display the tasks results.

-## Create a Task
+## Creating a Task

-Indie the `queue_app` folder, create a new file called `tasks.py` and add the following lines of code:
+In the `queue_app` folder, create a new file called `tasks.py` and add the following lines of code:

 ```python
 from urllib import request